 - Host: Enter the server's IP address or hostname.
-If you enter a hostname, make sure that a DNS server is specified under System > Network > IPv4 and IPv6. - Port: Enter the port number used by the SFTP server.
-The default is 22. - Folder: Enter the path to the directory where you want to store files.
-If this directory doesn't already exist on the SFTP server, you will get an error message when uploading files. - Username: Enter the username for the login. - Password: Enter the password for the login. - SSH host public key (MD5): Enter the fingerprint of the remote host's public key (a 32 hexadecimal digits string).
-The SFTP client supports SFTP servers using SSH-2 with RSA, DSA, ECDSA, and ED25519 host key types.
-RSA is the preferred method during negotiation, followed by ECDSA, ED25519, and DSA.
-Make sure to enter the right MD5 host key that is used by your SFTP server. - Use temporary file name: Select to upload files with temporary, automatically generated filenames.
+If you enter a hostname, make sure that a DNS server is specified under System > Network > IPv4 and IPv6. - Port: Enter the port number used by the FTP server.
+The default is 21. - Folder: Enter the path to the directory where you want to store files.
+If this directory doesn't already exist on the FTP server, you will get an error message when uploading files. - Username: Enter the username for the login. - Password: Enter the password for the login. - Use temporary file name: Select to upload files with temporary, automatically generated filenames.
 The files get renamed to the desired names when the upload completes.
 If the upload is aborted/interrupted, you don't get any corrupt files.
 However, you probably still get the temporary files.
 This way you know that all files that have the desired name, are correct.